yash-ops22/DevOps-Project4/README.md

 # Step 4

+we require a configuration of the kubectl so creating a configuration file for it.

 For creating the container image first we have to configure the kubectl by creating a local yum repo of kubernetes in our redhat vm.